© 1997-2008 H. Pietschmann

 When the scenario changes, 4WD becomes a more complex issue.

+When the road (still level ground) has a mixed surface, like asphalt mixed with patches of mud or ice here and there, the scene changes.
 If , lets say the front right, encounters a patch of ice - the front right will have less traction and the front right tire will eventually start slipping and spinning.
 Here is why:

 Front left has good traction (asphalt coefficient of friction = 1.0) front right has bad traction (ice coefficient of friction = 0.1).
 The differential is a device that reacts to differences in resistance (traction) and makes it possible to have tires rotate at different speeds.
 Left side has high resistance - right side has very little resistance.
 The differential allows the right tire to rotate faster and spin. .A slipping wheel can only generate a small amount of torque - the one with more traction will get the same amount of torque.
 Both amounts together might not be enough to keep the car moving.